 Twitch:

-- The go-to platform for gamers, Twitch provides a space for real-time gameplay, tutorials, and fan interactions.
+The go-to platform for gamers, Twitch offers real-time engagement and monetization through subscriptions and ads.

 - Upload Limits: Varies based on the streamer's status and partnership.